Updated on May 23, 2019.

 - It is against Colorado law to wear headphones while riding a bicycle.
 If you are wearing headphones as a skateboarder or pedestrian, it is recommended that you keep your volume at a safe, low level.

 Obey all state, city, and campus traffic laws.
 Ignorance of the law is no excuse, and may affect any personal injury claim you attempt to file afterward.
 Knowing and obeying local traffic laws is your best defense in safely navigating Boulder’s streets and sidewalks, but no substitute for your attention.
 Even if you’ve been doing everything legally, a distracted driver can come out of nowhere and strike you, leading to serious injuries.
 That’s when we can go to work to make things right.

 If you’ve been injured in an accident as a pedestrian, you owe it to yourself to seek compensation for your pain, suffering, medical bills, and more.
-Please contact the Tenge Law Firm, LLC, to schedule a free consultation today.
+Please contact a Boulder pedestrian injury attorney at the Tenge Law Firm, LLC, to schedule a free consultation today.